Share your insights

 McMurray’s test

-Warn patient this test may cause pain.
-Flex knee as much as possible.
+Fully flex the patient’s knee.
 Use one hand to externally rotate their foot and hold it over to the contralateral side of the patient.
 Then apply varus force to knee with the other hand, while extending the knee joint (stresses medial meniscus).
 Then test the opposite side (stresses lateral meniscus).
 Positive test = painful click felt or heard (meniscal tear).

 Apley’s grind test